getslash/slash/doc/plugins.rst

 The Plugin Interface
 --------------------

-Plugins have several special methods that can be overriden, like :func:`.PluginInterface.get_name` or :func:`.PluginInterface.configure_arg_parser`.
+Plugins have several special methods that can be overriden, like :func:`get_name <slash.plugins.PluginInterface.get_name>` or :func:`configure_argument_parser <slash.plugins.PluginInterface.configure_argument_parser>`.
 Except for these methods and the ones documented, each public method (i.e. a method not beginning with an underscore) must correspond to a :ref:`slash hook <hooks>` by name.

-The name of the plugin should be returned by :func:`.PluginInterface.get_name`.
+The name of the plugin should be returned by :func:`get_name <slash.plugins.PluginInterface.get_name>`.
 This name should be unique, and not shared by any other plugin.

-.. autoclass:: slash.plugins.interface.PluginInterface

 Plugin Discovery
 ----------------